fazakasreka/real-time-rendering-in-curved-spaces/README.md

 ### 2. Run CMake

     mkdir build
-    cmake -B build -S . #run when you first make the project OR make changes to the CMakeLists.txt cmake --build build #run when you first make the project OR make changes to the code
+    cmake -B build -S . #re-run when you make changes to the CMakeLists.txt cmake --build build #re-run when you make changes to the code

 ### 3. Run the executable